Launch Recite Me assistive technology

 There are several large expansion areas of development across Milton Keynes so a unique 'umbrella' S106 fund was created called the MK Tariff.
 The overall total of developer contributions to the Tariff will be around £310m.
 This money is re-invested into a programme of strategic and local infrastructure projects mainly led by the council.

-The Road Resurfacing Programme 23/24 may be viewed here
+The full report may be viewed here and includes details on: